 - They both involve dropshipping.
 No bulk inventory to carry.
-The supplier packages and ship products out directly to your customer.
+The supplier packages and ships products out directly to your customer.

 - Order processing is mostly automated.
 When a customer places an order, all you need to do is click a button to send customer product details to your supplier.

-- They’re both low risk models.
+- A print on demand business and AliExpress dropshipping are both low-risk models.
 You don’t need to buy inventory upfront and only pay once a customer places an order on your store.

 - Both require a similar skill set to achieve great results.
-Print on demand requires stronger graphic design skills.
+A print on demand business requires stronger graphic design skills.
 However, both require marketing, customer service, and advertising skills.

-Print on Demand Vs AliExpress Dropshipping: Print on Demand Benefits
+Print On Demand Vs AliExpress Dropshipping: POD Benefits

 You’ll Have Your Own Custom Products:

 It can be a pretty cool feeling to have someone buy a product that you designed yourself.
-Most print on demand suppliers allow you to design your own clothing like print on demand t-shirts, dresses and leggings.
+Most print on demand suppliers allow you to design your own clothing like on-demand t-shirt printing, dresses, and leggings.
 They might also have products like phone cases, tote bags, and canvas.
+Not just this but print on demand books also exist.
 If you’re a graphic designer or a creative type, designing your own products can be a fun experience.

 You Might Be Able to Do Custom Packaging:

 While most print on demand suppliers don’t allow you to design your own boxes or add marketing inserts into your packages, some allow you to add your logo on a receipt or a sticker for your package.
-This can be helpful in building your brand.
+This can be helpful in building your print on demand business.

 Dropshipping is a great business model for new entrepreneurs.
 Here are a few dropshipping benefits: